Sunday, November 10, 2024

 Anything Moog and EFM are cool right?

-Sure, but: the EFM Moog HPF isn't a filter where every setting sounds great.
-In general I found I had to experiment--it's an odd module--messing around is a big part of what we do, so this is a feature, not a bug?
+Sure, but: this EFM Moog HPF isn't a module where every setting sounds great.
+In general I found I had to experiment--it's an odd beast--messing around is a big part of what we do, so this is a feature, not a bug?

-If I were to continue working on this filter--not sure I have time--I'd add a resistor in series with the V++ feed to the cutoff1 pot (current "jacks board" has a resistor for V--, but not V++).
+If I were to continue working on this filter--I probably don't have time--I'd add a resistor in series with the V++ feed to the cutoff1 pot (current "jacks board" has a resistor for V--, but not V++).

-Why: a lot of potentiometer real estate for the frequency cutoff pot about above 2PM was useless--turn the frequency pot above 70% and the audio at output was gone.
+Why: a lot of potentiometer real estate for the frequency cutoff above 2PM was useless--turn the frequency pot above 60-70% and the audio at output was gone.

 The modification to the cutoff pot should look something like this:

 Also: since this is a highpass filter, it might be useful to change one of the modulation inputs to invert the incoming CV signal and set its bias to somewhere above ground--2.5V perhaps.
-Or, even better: add a modulation attenuverter to get cool inverted highpass effects.
+Even better: add a modulation attenuverter to get cool inverted highpass effects.

 OK enough for now--this has been a maddingly fun project--to remain high, consider giving this filter a pass.
-Or something like that?
+Something like that.
+See ya next time.

 Sunday, September 15, 2024